Lessening The Severity Of Your Sentence

 A Guilty Plea Or Verdict Is Not The End Of The Road

 We comprehensively investigate your options to present mitigating or extenuating evidence.
-We collaborate with experts in the fields of forensics, psychiatry and psychology, as well as with doctors and investigators, to carefully examine his clients’ histories to uncover such information.
+We collaborate with experts in the fields of forensics, psychiatry and psychology, as well as with doctors and investigators, to carefully examine our clients’ histories to uncover such information.

 Our attorney’s experience as a JAG officer and decades of legal defense experience means we know how to maximize the value of this information.
 We know how important it is to build an emotional and well-presented case to allow the jury to sympathize with the offender’s circumstances.
 We are committed to protecting our clients’ futures by working to lessen the severity of sentences.